 2nd Grade Pumpkin Drawings: This lesson is similar to the first grade lesson.
 Before students arrive, I put one mini pumpkin on each table.
 On the first day, I walk through a few steps of how students might approach the drawing and give them a few tips along the way (sketch lightly before pressing harder).
 After drawing for about 5-10 minutes, I do another short demo explaining how to blend colors.
 Then students have another two classes to finish drawing their pumpkin and creating a background from observation or memory.
 This lesson usually falls around Halloween, and students love adding spider webs, ghosts, vampires, and other Halloween-themed ideas to their picture.

-Third graders have been talking about how scientists and artists are similar.
+3rd Grade Leaf Drawings: Third graders have been talking about how scientists and artists are similar.
 For this unit, students chose a colorful autumn leaf to observe carefully.
 Students made sketches of their leaf and labeled it with observations and questions they had.
 After reading the book My Name is Georgia and learning about how Georgia O’Keeffe made paintings large, so that viewers, “[would] be surprised into taking time to look at it,” students enlarged their scientific sketch onto a new piece of paper.
-Ms. Nemes taught students how to blend colors used colored pencils or mix colors using watercolors.
+Ms. Nemes taught students how to blend colors using colored pencils or mix colors using watercolors.
 Then, students colored or painted their drawing and created a background to unify their image.

 One of the things that makes New England so special is fall.
 I love the harvest season and have been working on a vertically aligned drawing curriculum using elements of fall to teach observation skills to Kindergarteners-4th graders.
 (The entire curriculum is still a work in process.)
 As part of this curriculum, fourth graders observe and paint local leaves.